 Other Requirements and Safety Issues

-- Due to our Public Liability Insurance Cover, every person on the Club grounds, whether shooting or non-shooting, must sign a Temporary Membership Form to be covered by the insurance policy.
+Due to our Public Liability Insurance Cover, every person on the Club grounds, whether shooting or non-shooting, must sign a Temporary Membership Form to be covered by the insurance policy, or be able to demostrate Archery Australia membership.
 Spare forms will be available at the first day of the course for parents or other visitors.

 Course Location and Facilities